iiasa/message_ix/doc/notation.rst

     These:

     - Always exactly restate the dimensionality of the item given elsewhere in this documentation.
-      That is, it does not express aggregation or other operations.
+      That is, the indices do indicate aggregation or other operations.
-    - *May* express an alignment or restriction of indices, if this is particular to one reference of the parameter/variable.
+    - *May* express an alignment or restriction of indices, *if and only if* this is particular to one reference of the parameter/variable.
       Otherwise, these are expressed in the first line, as described above.
       In the above example, 'duration_time_rel' has indices :math:`h^1, h^2`, but these are aligned differently in the two places it is used in the equation.
     - Facilitate understanding of alignment and broadcasting between elements of parameters/variables with different dimensionality.